Office of Student Affairs

 Phone: (770) 426-2724

-Students should meet with their advisor a minimum of twice per quarter.
-Students assigned to PASS, AAT, or SPA advisors will typically receive a communication to their student e-mail address with instructions on how to schedule an appointment.
+It is recommended that all students meet with their advisor each quarter.
+Certain students may be required to meet with their advisors depending on academic standing and and/or their quarter of enrollment.
+Students will receive communication to their student e-mail address with instructions on how to schedule an appointment with their advisor.
 Students are welcome to schedule appointments to meet with an advisor regarding any concerns with class.

 The purpose of advisement meetings are as follows: